makersacademy/bowling-challenge/README.md

 Colin's Bowling Challenge
 =============

-Welcome to my rather scrappy bowling challenge.
-This proved much more complicated than expected and while I did try and stick to TDD, the code ended up pretty messy.
-I've refactored the worst of it away, but it's not pretty.
+Welcome to my bowling challenge.
+This proved surprisingly complex and while I did try and stick to TDD, it's not perfect.

-I also encountered a world of technical issues, largely due to my unfamiliarity with javascript (new to it this week).
+I also encountered lots of technical issues, largely due to my unfamiliarity with javascript (new to it this week).
 More on that below.

 Features
 =====